 Under the BEACH Act, Indiana has used grant dollars to develop the Lake Michigan Beaches Program.
 Indiana 's 45 miles of Lake Michigan Shoreline is located on the northern edge of Lake , Porter and La Porte Counties .
 The funding, among other positive impacts, has helped increase the frequency of E. coli monitoring at Indiana's Lake Michigan Beaches.
 E. coli is a type of fecal coliform bacteria commonly found in the intestines of animals and humans.
 The presence of E. coli in water is a strong indicator of recent sewage or biological waste contamination.
 Sewage may contain many types of disease-causing organisms.

-Before the development of Indiana's Beaches Monitoring and Notification Program, Indiana's 22 coastal beaches were monitored 1-2 times per week.
-The funding has allowed partner communities, including Hammond, East Chicago, Lake County Parks, Gary, Ogden Dunes, Indiana Dunes State Park, Dunes Acres, and LaPorte County, to increase the frequency of sampling and analysis of water samples for E. coli at their beaches to 5 - 7 days per week.
+Before the development of Indiana's Beaches Monitoring and Notification Program, Indiana's coastal beaches were monitored 1-2 times per week.
+The funding has allowed for more partner communities, including Hammond, East Chicago, City of Whiting, Lake County Parks, Gary, Ogden Dunes, Indiana Dunes State Park, Dunes Acres, Beverly Shores, Michigan City and LaPorte County, to participate in the program as well as to increase the frequency of sampling and analysis of water samples for E. coli at their beaches to 5 - 7 days per week.
+Currently, 25 beaches (not including the eight National Lakeshore Beaches) are monitored through Indiana’s Lake Michigan Beaches Program.

 In 2002, The Indiana Department of Environmental Management (IDEM) began the development of a Beach Monitoring and Notification Plan (BMNP) as required by U.S. EPA for Indiana 's portion of the Lake Michigan shoreline.
 This work was completed in 2003, with the assistance of project partners, including Save the Dunes Conservation Fund, Indiana University Northwest and the Illinois-Indiana Sea Grant College Program.